Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

-where $[\,\cdot,\cdot\,]$ indicates concatenation along the feature dimension, and $h_p$ retains its standard self-attention.
-In other words, the pivot’s query $Q_p$ \emph{anchors} the structural layout, while concatenating $K_i$ and $K_p$ helps the model learn correspondences between $\mathcal{I}_i$ and $\mathcal{I}_p$.
-Since the values come from $V_i$ (duplicated), the resulting denoised features inherit the defocus level of $\mathcal{I}_i$ while aligning with the pivot’s scene.
+where $[\,\cdot,\cdot\,]$ indicates concatenation.
+In other words, the pivot’s query $Q_{\text{piv}}$ \emph{anchors} the structural layout, while the concatenated keys $[K_{\text{tgt}},K_{\text{piv}}]$ allow the attention mechanism to reason over the pivot’s intended structure and the target’s current layout, enabling more flexible correspondence.
+The values are taken only from $V_{\text{tgt}}$ (duplicated for dimensionality), so the resulting features are always drawn from the target, inheriting its appearance and defocus.

-To enable this cross-image guidance, we match the noise and timesteps for $\mathcal{I}_i$ and $\mathcal{I}_p$ during training, so both images undergo synchronized diffusion.
-Consequently, the backward (denoising) process for $\mathcal{I}_i$ can be expressed as:
+To enable this cross-image guidance, we match the noise and timesteps for $I_{\text{tgt}}$ and $I_{\text{piv}}$ during training, so both images undergo synchronized diffusion.
+Consequently, the backward (denoising) process for $I_{\text{tgt}}$ can be expressed as:

-where $z_{t-1}$ denotes the predicted latent at timestep $(t-1)$, $c$ is the textual context, $c_b$ the bokeh condition, and $\{Q_t^p,K_t^p\}$ are the pivot’s queries and keys at timestep $t$.
+where $z_{t-1}$ denotes the predicted latent at timestep $(t-1)$, $c$ is the textual context, $c_b$ the bokeh condition, and $\{Q^t_{\text{piv}},K^t_{\text{piv}}\}$ are the pivot’s queries and keys at timestep $t$.